 how Scriptureanswers "What is the purpose of baptism?"

-The purpose for baptism is profound and so much more than simply a symbolic act1,2,3,4,5,6,7,8,11.
+The purpose for baptism is profound and so much more than simply a symbolic act1,2,3,4,5,6,7,8,11,14.
 John the Baptist prepared the way with “a baptism of repentance for the forgiveness of sins”9.
-Peter says the same thing on the day of Pentecost – baptism (and repentance) was the remedy for removing/forgiving sins1 – saving us3.
+Peter says the same thing on the day of Pentecost – baptism (in connection with repentance) was the remedy for removing/forgiving sins1 – saving us3.

 When put in these terms, wouldn’t you agree the purpose of baptism is essential for salvation?
 BTW, these connections explain perfectly the immediacy of being baptized after hearing the word preached4,5.
 We even see immediacy when there’s every reason in the world to wait10.
 Just as Paul was told, “And now why do you wait?”5.

 our answer is built on the following scripture-blocks

 please comment if you feel it’s not adequately or correctly presented